AndrewRathbun/EventTranscript.db-Research/README.md

 SQLECmd has a Map that'll parse EventTranscript.db into 6 separate CSVs, one for each Tag Description.

 ### Parsing Considerations

-JSON Payload in each event entry
+There is a JSON Payload in each event entry that appears to differ between each Full Event Name.

 ## I don't see EventTranscript.db on my own system/a client's system, what's the deal?